<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Replace Your Furnace Filter

 Your furnace will run more efficiently with a clean filter, and you’ll also be breathing cleaner air.
-A new furnace filter costs around $5 to $15.
+There are a range of prices for new furnace filters, but most can get a new filter for around $20.

 Repair Your Shingles